JeffrinMathew/Serverless-Microservices/README.md

 3. Click "Test", and it will execute the test event.
 You should see the output in the console

-We're all set to create DynamoDB table and an API using our lambda as backend!

 ### Create DynamoDB Table